uclahs-cds/prostate-cancer-m6a-paper/README.md

 * Supplementary Figure 2C-D - Data generated from C_SubsamplingPeakAnalysis pipeline
 * Supplementary Figures 2G-J are addressed by Figure1/B-E_GeneProfilePlots.R

-**Supplementary Figure 3**
-* TODO: Add the code for SFigure F-H

-**Supplementary Figure 4**
-* Supplementary Figures 4A & 4J were drawn rather than coded
-* The code for Supplementary Figure 4I is provided in the code for Figure 1A

 **Supplementary Figure 5**
+* TODO: Add the code for S5Figure F-H

+**Supplementary Figure 7**
+* Supplementary Figures 7A & 7J were drawn rather than coded
+* The code for Supplementary Figure 7I is provided in the code for Figure 1A

+**Supplementary Figure 8**
-* TODO: Add code for Supplementary Figure 5E-H
+* TODO: Add code for Supplementary Figure 8E-H